Designed to

 • 🧩 A decision frame they worked out - for when legal, operations, & leadership disagreed

+Focusing on the challenge at hand, but looking at it through a fresh lens can be inspirational.
+Especially for leaders who have to manage PR & Comms related responsibilities, even though it may not be the only thing on their job description.
 One recent participant who was inspired by the new way to think about their work, and after our session she created progress indicators for relationship health with her stakeholders - making growth visible and valuable to everyone involved.
 We don't tell you how to do your job.
 You bring your context, and we apply behavioral science to help you surface assumptions, strengthen judgment, and solve real challenges as a team.
 Co-creating a learning experience that you can be proud of.
 We hope you will be able to show your leadership that the decisions you're making on: campaigns, strategy, or whatever is on the agenda - were made using principles from best practices in behavioural science.

-Curiosity = Power
+Curiosity = power

 Good questions reduce false certainty.
 They slow the jump from pattern to cause.
 They make room for time lags, outside forces, and mixed signals across teams - leading to: